Last night, I watched a Japanese vampire film called Higanjima, which is based on a manga book series of the same name.

 And this leads me to another problem of the film: I did not really like any of the characters that much.
 I did not connect with them and so I did not really care what happened to them.
 The whiney teenage angst was probably one reason, but I also feel that there was a lot of bad acting.
 But it is kind of hard to tell because of all the melodrama, so I am tempting to lay a lot of the blame at the feet of director Tae-gyun Kim.
 For example, male lead Hideo Ishiguro seems like a very fine actor for the first couple of minutes of screen-time (when his character Akira is still behaving like a normal human being, before he morphs into an annoying whiner).
 On the plus side, there is a lot of decent choreography and the actors follow it through in a competent manner.

 From that slowed-down section the film moves on into a very prolonged final battle which is marred by really bad CGI.
-All the slow elements and the prolonged end battle(s) add up to a two hour runnning time.
-And that time is not used well at all: there are two key characters we know absolutely nothing about; also the main villain likewise has no back-story at all.
-Neither does the film offer any mythology or lore regarding vampires.
-And there is one important sub-plot that is hinted at but never developed.
+With all the slow elements and the prolonged end battle(s) the film ends up with a total runnning time of two hours.
+And that time is not used well at all: there are two key characters we know absolutely nothing about; likewise, the main villain also has no back-story whatsoever.
+Nor does the film offer any mythology or lore regarding these vampires.
+And then there is one important sub-plot that is hinted at but never developed.
 With two hours running time (and many scenes that feel more like fillers than anything else), the film should have managed to find the time to shed some light on those back story elements.

 Many of the problems mentioned betray the fact that this is based on a series of mangas.
 For such serialised material, a TV show often seems to be the more appropriate form of adaptation.
 And with Higanjima, they took that route in 2013, rebooting the material only four years after this film’s release.